How The NRA Worked To Stifle Gun Violence Research

 The NRA challenges the idea that its efforts limited the study of the effect of guns on public health.

 "Anyone who thinks there's a lack of researchers studying firearms has been ignoring the headlines," Lars Dalseide, an NRA spokesman, told The Boston Globe.
-"The fact is a number of studies are released every year.
+"The fact is, a number of studies are released every year.
 While most are tainted with preconceived outcomes in search of supporting data, there is plenty of funding in that arena."

-The fact is private organizations, the National Institutes of Health and the Justice Department still conduct this research, but it is far less than in the past.
+Private organizations, the National Institutes of Health and the Justice Department still conduct this research, but there are far fewer studies than in the past.
 The National Institute of Justice, the primary Justice Department research office, funded 32 gun-related studies from 1993 to 1999, but none from 2009 to 2012, according to Mayors Against Illegal Guns.

 Another little-known legislative provision also impacts the study of gun-related deaths in the United States.
 The 2003 Tiahrt Amendment blocked the Bureau of Alcohol, Tobacco, Firearms and Explosives from distributing information from its national database of guns used in crime.